alphagov/notifications-python-client/DOCUMENTATION.md

 - `address_line_1`
 - `address_line_2`
 – `address_line_7` this needs to be a real UK postcode or the name of a country outside the UK

+Notify uses `address_line_7` to check for international addresses.
+This is so we can charge you the correct postage.

 The `postcode` personalisation argument has been replaced.
 If your template still uses `postcode`, Notify will treat it as `address_line_7`.